bruvellu/terebratalia-wnts/wnt.md

 In *T. transversa*, *axin* is mainly expressed in the subterminal portion of the pedicle lobe [@Martin-Duran2016-qa].
 This suggests that Wnt pathway in the late gastrula stage is mainly active in the subterminal portion of the pedicle lobe and not in the terminal pole.
 The posterior most region of hemichordates was shown to be wnt-insensitive to over-activation or suppression of Wnt signaling with the expression of posterior remaining unchanged [@Darras2018-gm].
-Similar to T. transversa, this region expresses no Frizzled receptors.
+Similar to *T. transversa*, this region expresses no Frizzled receptors.
 Over-activation experiments in the brachiopod exhibits the posteriorization of fates with trunk genes being expressed more anteriorly but the expression of posterior markers *evx* and *cdx* remain also unchanged [@Martin-Duran2016-qa].
 This suggests that a wnt-insensitive as proposed in hemichordates may also be present in brachiopods.